Harshal0902/CrewHouz4.0/README.md

 BIT10 provides a pre-selected basket of assets, reducing research time and cost.
 By buying one token, users invest in a diversified set of assets.
 With an auto-rebalancing mechanism, BIT10 optimizes portfolio performance by replacing poorly performing tokens with better ones.

+## 🔒 Use of ICP

+We have used **ICP's ChainKey** for connecting to other chains like Binance, Ethereum, SUI, Tron, Solana and Bitcoin.
+The code used can be found in `asset_storage` folder.

 ## 🌐 Features

 - **Diversified Exposure**: Gain exposure to multiple DeFi assets with a single token.